A tip left will have an impact in the life of a Person and even their Family

 Tipping Practices for Visitors to Uganda and Rwanda while on Safari:

-Your driver guide – a simple 10 usd in shillings per day will be most appreciated – on a game drive a tip to of less than 5 usd will make a difference to the Wildlife Ranger – on a gorilla or chimpanzee tracking hike the same is appreciated by the ranger who takes you on the trek.
+Your driver guide – a simple 10 USD in shillings per day will be most appreciated – on a game drive a tip of less than 5 USD will make a difference to the Wildlife Ranger – on a gorilla or chimpanzee tracking hike the same 5 to 10 USD is appreciated by the ranger who takes you on the trek.